trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 #### Role _jumpbox_

 Hardened bastion host dedicated to protecting TAP installation from external attacks.
-It is recommended to be the only machine in TAP clusted exposed to external network.
-Refer to [[https://en.wikipedia.org/wiki/Bastion_host]] for more details.
+It is recommended to be the only machine in TAP cluster exposed to external network.
+Refer to [WiKi page on bastion hosts](https://en.wikipedia.org/wiki/Bastion_host) for more details.

 In minimum TAP installation will share machine with `compute-master` role but it is strongly recommended to create/use separated machine for this role.